mapanet/NSE/docs/01_Import_AMAI.md

 - NOMBRE LOCALIDAD
 - TAMAÑO DE LOCALIDAD

-Create a new header at row 3
+Create a new header at row 3 and delete rows 1 and 2

 | Field | New name  |
 |-------|-----------|